 5.1.5) Set “First well” as the initial well for finding the sample and “All sites” for site autofocus.

-5.1.6) Use the DAPI channel to manually set Z-Offset for focus.
+5.1.6) Manually adjust the Z-Offset for the focus for the DAPI channel.

-5.1.7) Manually select the Z-Offset from DAPI for all other channels.
+5.1.7) Manually correct the exposure time for the DAPI channel to ensure a wide dynamic range with low overexposure.

-5.1.8) Manually correct the exposure time for all channels to ensure a wide dynamic range with low overexposure.
+5.1.7.1) Acquire an image of a representative site using the auto-exposure function.
+Use this exposure time to image several sites throughout the plate and adjust the exposure time manually until the brightest pixels reach ~ 80% of the maximal brightness over all sites.

-5.1.8.1) Acquire an image of a representative site using the auto-exposure function.
-Use this exposure time to image 3-5 sites throughout the plate and adjust the exposure time manually until the brightest pixels reach ~ 80% of the maximal brightness over all sites.
+5.1.8) Repeat the steps 5.1.6 and 5.1.7 also for all other channels.

 5.1.9) Image the full plate using the DAPI and GFP channels for the endpoint assay.
 For the entry assay select the RFP channel in addition.